geremyCohen/arm_benchmarking/02-hardware-detection.md

 > **ℹ️ Hardware Note**: If you're running on a cloud instance, some features (like SVE) may not be available depending on the instance type.
 The tutorial will automatically adapt to available features.

-## Understanding the Output

-When you run `./configure`, pay attention to:

-- **Neoverse Type**: Determines which processor-specific optimizations are available
-- **Feature Availability**: Shows which optimization categories will be enabled
-- **Core Count**: Affects threading and NUMA optimization recommendations
-- **SVE Vector Length**: Critical for SVE optimization effectiveness

-The tutorial uses this information to:
-- Enable only relevant optimization modules
-- Set appropriate compiler flags
-- Configure test parameters for your hardware
-- Provide hardware-specific performance guidance

 Ready to establish your performance baseline?
 Continue to [Baseline Performance Measurement](./03-baseline.md).